DJDanl/cpp-docs.pt-br/docs/cppcx/platform-string-class.md

 ## <a name="tostring"></a> String::ToString

-Retorna um objeto String cujo valor é igual ao da cadeia de caracteres atual.
+Retorna um `String` objeto cujo valor é o mesmo que a cadeia de caracteres atual.

 ### <a name="syntax"></a>Sintaxe